Louis Page (footballer, born 1899): Swindon Town

 When league football resumed after the Second World War, he was appointed manager of Swindon Town.
 Page was forced to build a completely fresh team, and so Swindon's fourth-place finish in the Third Division South in 1946–47 was seen as a highly respectable achievement.
 The "Robins" slumped to 16th place the following season – just two points off the bottom spot.
-They did though knock Burnley out of the FA Cup, before being beaten in the Fifth Round by Southampton.
+They did though knock Burnley out of the FA Cup, before being beaten in the fifth round by Southampton.
 In 1948–49, Swindon again finished fourth, without ever challenging for the promotion spot.

 Swindon then finished 14th in 1949–50, 17th in 1950–51, 16th in 1951–52, and 18th in 1952–53.
 Page always had to deal with a shoestring budget at the County Ground, and was forced to sell many of his top players.
 Page was relieved of his duties at the end of the 1952–53 season, and was handed £500 in compensation.

 Chester

 He became manager of Chester in 1953.
 The "Seals" finished bottom of the Third Division North in 1953–54.
-The Sealand Road outfit again finished last in 1954–55, before rising to 17th in 1955–56.
+The Sealand Road club again finished last in 1954–55, before rising to 17th in 1955–56.
 He later worked as a scout for Leicester City.